 - evaluate students and applicants on their abilities and not on their disabilities.

 - provide reasonable and appropriate academic accommodations, academic adjustments, and/or services for students with disabilities in a timely manner.

 - maintain and uphold confidentiality of records and communication concerning individuals with disabilities, except where disclosure is required by law, authorized by the individual, or necessary in light of the accommodation required.

 - ensure that courses, programs, services, activities, and facilities, when viewed in their entirety, are available and usable in the most integrated and appropriate settings.

 - identify and establish essential elements and technical standards, abilities, skills, knowledge, and standards for courses, programs, services, activities, and to evaluate individuals with disabilities on this basis.

-- request and receive recent and appropriate documentation from a qualified professional through the Office of Student Affairs, that verifies and supports requests for accommodations, academic adjustments, and/or auxiliary aids and services.
+- request and receive recent and appropriate documentation from a qualified professional through the Disability Services Office, that verifies and supports requests for accommodations, academic adjustments, and/or auxiliary aids and services.